Use a number line to determine whether each statement is true or ... | Study Prep in Pearson+

 Number Line and Ordering of Real Numbers

 A number line visually represents real numbers in increasing order from left to right.
 Numbers to the right are greater than those to the left.
-Understanding this helps compare negative numbers by their position on the line.
+Understanding this helps compare values, especially negative numbers, by their position on the line.

 Recommended video: